-James Hester is an internationally-renowned specialist in medieval and Renaissance swordsmanship.
-He began his career as an educator at the Higgins Armory Museum, while also serving as an actor-combatant and fight choreographer on the New England Renaissance festival circuit.
+James Hester is a specialist in European arms, armour, and combat.
+He began as an educator at the Higgins Armory Museum while also serving as an actor-combatant and fight choreographer at several New England Renaissance festivals.
 He graduated from Salem State College in 2004, having presented his thesis on the Elizabethan fencing master George Silver, before moving to the UK in to complete an MA in Medieval Studies at the University of York.
-His dissertation, an edition of MS Harley 3542 (aka “The Man That Wol”), a little-known 15th century English fencing manual, received a distinction and continues to be used by the Western Martial Arts community.
+His dissertation, an edition of MS Harley 3542 (aka “The Man That Wol”), a little-known 15th century English fencing manual, continues to be used by the HEMA community.

 In 2015, James was awarded the Arms and Armour Heritage Trust Studentship by the University of Southampton.
 He currently resides in the UK where he is pursuing his PhD in History, focusing on late medieval edged weapons.